jsom1/jsom1.github.io/_walkthroughs/Cap.md

 ![Anonymous FTP]({{https://jsom1.github.io/}}/_images/htb_cap_ftp.png)
 </div>

 Apparently, anonymous FTP isn't allowed (I tried with an empty password and a few other ones).
-I don't remember for sure, but I think nmap would have told us if it was allowed.\\
+I don't remember for sure, but I think *nmap* would have told us if it was allowed.\\
 Let's now look at the web server.
-We browse at 10.10.10.245:
+We browse at *10.10.10.245*:

 <div class="img_container">
 ![Web server]({{https://jsom1.github.io/}}/_images/htb_cap_web.png){: height="400px" width = 600px"}
 </div>

 We see a dashboard with different statistics, and we're already logged in as Nathan.
-There is a menu in the upper left of the page with different links: Dashboard (this is where we are currently), Security Snapshot (5 Second PCAP + Analysis), IP Config and Network Status.
+There is a menu in the upper left of the page with different links: *Dashboard* (this is where we are currently), *Security Snapshot (5 Second PCAP + Analysis)*, *IP Config and Network Status*.\\
-While we look at those pages, let's start dirbuster in the background:
+While we look at those pages, let's start *dirbuster* in the background:

 ````
 sudo dirb http://10.10.10.245 -r